What is cupping?

 - Facial Cupping for TMJ Dysfunction

-This lovely client of mine has been suffering from Frozen Shoulder for a long time and now has increased range of motion, much more mobility and much less pain.
+One of our lovely clients has been suffering from Frozen Shoulder for a long time and now has increased range of motion, much more mobility and much less pain.
 The photos below were taken Before and After ONE cupping treatment.